 - 2.38 The orientation towards a pro-US foreign policy began with the advent of liberalisation in the 1990s.
-The UPA government forged a strategic alliance with the United States moves for which had been initiated by the Vajpayee government.
+The UPA government forged a strategic alliance with the United States which had been initiated by the Vajpayee government.
 The Modi government's intention to go forward on this path is clear.
 During Prime Minister Modi's visit to Washington in September 2014, the renewal of the Indo-US Defence Framework Agreement for another ten years (from January 2015) was announced.
-The BJP government strengthening strategic and military ties with Japan and Australia, and a security cooperation framework agreement has been signed with the latter.
+The Modi government is strengthening strategic and military ties with Japan and Australia, and a security cooperation framework agreement has been signed with the latter.
 The Joint Vision Statement on the Asia-Pacific and Indian Ocean region made during the Obama visit in January 2015 has for the first time explicitly aligned India's 'Act East' policy with the U.S. pivot to Asia to contain China.
 The consequences of this approach will be the emergence of quadrilateral security alliance involving the U.S, India, Japan and Australia. - 2.39 The BJP government is strengthening its security and strategic collaboration with Israel.
 It is also adopting a confrontational stance with Pakistan after calling off the foreign secretary level talks last year.
-While relations with Russia are being nurtured, the BJP government should not let its ideological predilections come in the way of improving and strengthening relations with China. - 2.40 The Party has to constantly campaign against the strategic tie up with the United States and advocate an independent foreign policy which alone can serve the country's interests well.
-The Party has to step up efforts to develop anti-imperialist activities and movements.
+While relations with Russia are being nurtured, the Modi government should not let its ideological predilections come in the

+- way of improving and strengthening relations with China. - 2.40 The Party has to constantly campaign against the strategic tie up with the United States and advocate an independent foreign policy which alone can serve the country's interests well.